lawk-mineh/lawk-mineh.github.io/_pages/about.md

 This year I am organising the postgraduate pure mathematics seminar at Southampton.
 Information on talks can be found by clicking the "PGR Seminar" tab above.

+In my spare time I like to play guitar (at an amateur level) and go climbing (at an even more amateur level).